Student Application Process

 - Applicants will be contacted by PQ program staff to confirm acceptance into the placement.

 - Volunteer placement begins with access to ongoing training and support.

 - Complete exit interview when volunteer placement is completed.

 PQCHC does not guarantee a volunteer placement even after participating in an interview.

 Potential volunteers are required to fill out and return the completed volunteer application electronically or in person.
 The application gives our organization an opportunity to learn about you, your skills, interests, experience.
 This valuable information will be used in the matching process between the potential volunteer and the placement.

 Screening and Interview

-The screening and interview, with the Coordinator of Volunteer and Student Services, provides the applicant a chance to expand on why they are interested in volunteering.
+The screening and interview, with a staff person from Volunteer and Student Services, provides the applicant a chance to expand on why they are interested in volunteering.
 The 1 hour interview will also touch upon the following:

 c) The applicant will have the opportunity to ask questions about programs, services and expectations.

 d) The applicant will learn about existing volunteer opportunities.